Janchorizo/jancho-heatmap-panel/README.md

 All visually affecting options are groupped in this tab.
 Currently implemented options are :
 * SVG resurce name _excluding the .svg extension_

+* URL pointing to an SVG image online, to import it into the plugin

 * Class attribute for elements to be updated

 * Discrete / Continuous color scale